-Retirement and death benefits are provided for eligible employees in the United Kingdom principally by the Mitchells & Butlers Pension Plan ('MABPP') and the Mitchells & Butlers Executive Pension Plan ('MABEPP').
-These plans are funded, HMRC approved, occupational pension schemes with defined contribution and defined benefit sections.
-The defined benefit section of the plans is now closed to future service accrual.
-The defined benefit liabilities relates to these funded plans, together with an unfunded unapproved pension arrangement (the Executive Top-Up Scheme, or MABETUS) in respect of certain MABEPP members.
+Retirement and death benefits have been provided for eligible employees in the United Kingdom principally by the Mitchells & Butlers Pension Plan (MABPP) and the Mitchells & Butlers Executive Pension Plan (MABPP).
+These plans are funded, HMRC approved, occupational pension schemes with defined contribution (DC) and defined benefit (DB) sections.

+In the current period, the defined contribution members within MABEPP were transferred to MABPP.
+Following this, in September 2024, the defined benefit liabilities within MABEPP were bought out with Legal & General Assurance Society Limited.
+This means there are no liabilities within MABEPP at the year end and so the defined benefit liabilities at the year end relate to the funded MABPP, together with an unfunded unapproved pension arrangement (the Executive Top-Up Scheme, or MABETUS) in respect of certain individuals who were previously members of MABEPP.
 The assets of the plans are held in self-administered trust funds separate from the Company's assets.